Church of St. Gregory Palamas

-The Metropolitan Church of Saint Gregory Palamas (Ιερός Ναός του Αγίου Γρηγορίου Παλαμά) is a Church in Thessaloniki, Greece.
-It belongs to the Metropolis of Thessaloniki and is under the administration of the Orthodox Church of Greece.
-It is dedicated to Saint Gregory Palamas, a 14th-century theologian known for his writings and teachings on hesychasm.
+The Metropolitan Church of Saint Gregory Palamas (Ιερός Ναός του Αγίου Γρηγορίου Παλαμά) is a Greek Orthodox church, located in Thessaloniki, in Central Macedonia, Greece.
+The church, dedicated to Saint Gregory Palamas, was built in 1914 in an eclectic Byzantine Revival style, on the site of an earlier church that was completed in c.
+13th and destroyed by fire in 1890.
+The church forms part of the Metropolis of Thessaloniki, administered by the Church of Greece.

 History

 Old church building

 The church is located in the centre of the city, at the intersection of Metropolis and Hagia Sophia streets.
 A church dedicated to St. Demetrius, the patron saint of Thessaloniki, existed on this site during the Ottoman era and was the cathedral of the city.
 The church was built from the end of the 13th century to the beginning of the 14th century by Emperor Andronikos II Palaiologos (1282–1328) and is a three-aisled basilica dedicated to the Virgin Mary.
 After the 1430 conquest of Thessaloniki by the Ottomans and the conversion of the Cathedral of St. Demetrius into a mosque in 1491, the Church of the Theotokos was rechristened after St. Demetrius, the patron saint of Thessaloniki.
 When the next cathedral, the Rotunda of St. Archangels (also called the Rotunda of Galerius), was also converted into a mosque in 1590, the waterfront church became the city's cathedral.
 In 1699, it was renovated under Metropolitan Ignatius Lesbosets.
 During the Greek Revolution of 1821, hundreds of Thessalonians sought refuge in the church, but the Ottomans broke down the doors and massacred them.
 The miraculous icon of Saint Demetrius, the Patriarchal Throne, and many documents of the Greek community are kept in the church.

 On 22 August 1890, this church was completely destroyed by a large fire.
 In October 1890, Metropolitan Sophronios (1889–1893) applied for a permit to build a new church, which was issued in early June 1891.
 The permit stated that the new church of St. Demetrius would also have two chapels – one to the north, dedicated to Gregory Palamas, and one to the south, dedicated to St. Nicholas.
 Following a request by the Greek Prime Minister Charilaos Trikoupis, the banker Andreas Syngros added 8,600 Ottoman lira to the 6,500 lira collected by the Greek community of Thessaloniki, and construction of the new church began.